Gomolemo Kekana: Mamelodi Sundowns Academy

 Kekana joined Mamelodi Sundowns Academy in 2024 and played in the PSL Reserve.
 He was nominated for the player of the season award at the end of the 2024/25 season.
 He was part of the team that were runners-up at the 2024 Gauteng ENGEN Knockout Challenge where he was named midfielder of the tournament for a second consecutive tournament.

 Youth international career

-Kekana competed with the South Africa U-17 at the 2023 U-17 Africa Cup of Nations and the South Africa U-20 team at the 2024 COSAFA U-20 Cup when the side won their nineth title.He scored the winning goal to help the side win their maiden U-20 Africa Cup of Nations against Morocco in 2025.
+Kekana competed with the South Africa U-17 at the 2023 U-17 Africa Cup of Nations and the South Africa U-20 team at the 2024 COSAFA U-20 Cup when the side won their ninth title.
+He scored the winning goal to help the side win their maiden U-20 Africa Cup of Nations against Morocco in 2025.
 He was voted the man of the match in a 2–1 win against the United States at the 2025 FIFA U-20 World Cup after scoring the equaliser in a come from behind win.